Dasharo/docs/docs/transparent-validation/pikvm/assembly-and-validation.md

 1. Connect the device to the mains.
 1. Login to RTE via `ssh` (by using earlier obtained IP address) or `minicom` (by using USB-UART converter with 3 wire cables).

+## Where to buy?

+The PiKVM is available in our [online shop](https://3mdeb.com/shop/open-source-hardware/pikvm/).